Performance Analysis of IEEE 802.11p Preamble Insertion in C-V2X Sidelink Signals for Co-Channel Coexistence: Impact in the free-flow scenario

 \subsection{Results in the free-flow scenario}

 Fig.~\ref{fig:analysis} shows the performance results obtained using the proposed model and assuming the settings listed in Table~\ref{Tab:Settings}.
 The $\SINRt$ adopted in the analysis corresponds to the \ac{SINR} of the \ac{PER} vs. \ac{SINR} curve used in the simulations with PER equal to 0.5.
+The WINNER+, scenario B1 model is used for the path-loss (as suggested by the 3GPP in \cite{3GPP_TR_36_885}), which is approximated in the analysis as $\Loss(\du)[dB] = \alpha + 10\cdot\beta\cdot\log_{10}(\du)$, where $\alpha=20.06$~dB and $\beta=4$.

+In the simulations used to validate the model and for the results discussed in the following sections, for each packet potentially received, the average \ac{SINR} is calculated taking into account the average interference from all other nodes, with the useful and interfering power calculated taking into account path-loss and log-normal correlated large-scale fading (shadowing).
+Once SINR is calculated, the correct reception of each packet is statistically drawn by the \ac{PER} vs. SINR curves shown in \cite{BazZanSarMar:C20}, which account for the impact of small-scale fading.
+More details can be found in \cite{TodBarCamMolBerBaz:21}.

-The WINNER+, scenario B1 model is used for the path-loss, which is approximated in the analysis as $\Loss(\du)[dB] = \alpha + 10\cdot\beta\cdot\log_{10}(\du)$, where $\alpha=20.06$~dB and $\beta=4$.
-The protected range corresponds to approximately 55~m in the legacy case, due to $\Prminx=-65$~dBm, and approximately 390~m with the addition of the preamble, due to $\Prminx=-98.8$~dBm.
+To take into account that the preamble is more protected than the packet, it is assumed correctly decoded when the \ac{SINR} is above the value in the curves used for data corresponding to 0.9 PER; this means approximately -0.8~dB SINR and thus a minimum received power of about -98.8~dBm to successfully decode the preamble in the absence of interference.
+This value is in good agreement with common IEEE 802.11p receivers.
+The protected range corresponds to about 55~m in the legacy case, due to $\Prminx=-65$~dBm, and about 390~m with the addition of the preamble, due to $\Prminx=-98.8$~dBm.